zzplm/RLAP/README.md

   - Code is concise: modifying the first section is sufficient to reproduce **Table 6 (p.22)**.

 ### Summary
-By combining the Jupyter notebooks, annotations, and the extended README file, researchers should be able to reproduce the reported experimental results with minimal effort.
-The repository is designed to allow straightforward extension and modification for new experimental settings.
+  By combining the Jupyter notebooks, annotations, and the extended README file, researchers should be able to reproduce the reported experimental results with minimal effort.The repository is designed to allow straightforward extension and modification for new experimental settings.